rayui/scooby/README.md

 ### Runners

+For convenience, Scooby is configured to use GHA's runners by default.
+It is configured to use macos-latest.
+This is the only GitHub runner that currently provides Vagrant, which is a build requirement.

 A self-hosted runner is recommended if you plan to make frequent changes.
-If you wish to use Github's own runners, you will need to edit `./github/workflows/build.yml` and change `runs-on` to `macos-latest`.
+If you wish to do so and have already set up your self-hosted runner, you will need to edit `./github/workflows/build.yml` and `./github/workflows/main.yml`, and change `runs-on: macos-latest` to `runs-on: self-hosted`.

 ## Server config